lucasfoep/lucasfoep/README.md

-## Hi there, I'm Lucas - Industrial Engineer (Fluminense Federal University) and passionate about analytics!!
+## Hi there, I'm Lucas - Industrial Engineer and passionate about analytics!!

 - 💻 Interested in Analytics and problem solving
 - 🌱 I’m currently learning T-SQL